 Proposals for development should respond to the need to reduce the generation of road traffic and help reduce air and noise pollution.
-Development should, where appropriate to the scale of proposals, incorporate sustainable transport measures, including new and enhanced bus services, new and improved public transport infrastructure, including real time information, waiting facilities, and or accessibility to services.
+Where appropriate to the scale of development, proposals that incorporate sustainable transport measures, including new and enhanced bus services, new and improved public transport infrastructure, including real time information, waiting facilities, and or accessibility to services will be supported.